rhel-labs/learn-katacoda/sql-server-ubi/step5.md

 # Connect to SQL Server and Query Data

-Run the script to install the pubs data in the testDB database.
+Run the script to install the Pubs database

 `/opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P RedHat1! -d pubs -N -C -i /var/opt/mssql/scripts/InstPubs.sql`{{execute T3}}

-Now that the data is loaded, query the data
+Now that the data is loaded, query the data in the Pubs database

 > How about finding the store name of the top performing store and the total sales for that store?